History

 Harvey Cedars Hotel: YWCA Camp Whelen

 During World War I and the industrialization of America, thousands of young people were moving to cities.
-As hundreds of camps and conferences were springing up across the country, the old Harvey Cedars Hotel took on a new function as a place of vacation for working city girls.
+As hundreds of camps and conferences sprung up across the country, the old Harvey Cedars Hotel became a place of vacation for working city girls.

 In 1921, the Young Women’s Christian Association of Philadelphia purchased the hotel for $35,000.
-It then became a summer camp known as Camp Whelen [1].
-Hundreds of young women and counselors made memories and studied biblical principles.
+It became a summer camp called Camp Whelen [1], where hundreds of girls and counselors made memories and studied biblical principles.
 The camp welcomed guest speakers and had a piano in its dining room, making shows popular.
 Many women went on to successful lives of leadership in their communities, churches, schools, businesses, and professions.
 A group of women who had served on the YWCA staff held a reunion at HCBC in 1983.

-Camp Whelen closed in 1935 due to declining attendance and a lack of funds during the Great Depression, leaving the hotel to sit neglected for six years.
-In 1939, the hotel was purchased by Miss Mabel Bayard of Philadelphia but continued to be unused.
+Camp Whelen closed in 1935 due to declining attendance and a lack of funds during the Great Depression, leaving the hotel to sit neglected for the next six years.
+In 1939, the hotel was purchased by Miss Mabel Bayard of Philadelphia but remained unused.

 [1] Postcards and other media use a variety of spellings including “Whelan” and “Wellen.”
 Most official documents use “Whelen.”